austi003/adventureGame/README.md

 As I progress through the project I'm graying out large chunks of my code with comments - /* */ so that I can quickly test just the part I'm working on.

-If you decide to pull my code to run it, just look through and remmeber to remove any comments
+If you decide to pull my code to run it, just look through and remember to remove any comments

+FILE STRUCTURE:
+codeNinja_action.js   -  This file will have any functions created in JavaScript that controls behavior codeNinja_objects.js  -  This file will create all of the objects used in my game codeNinja_jQuery.js   -  This file will hold all of my jQuery code